-The District Council approved several Primary Amendments (P1, P44, P46, P48, P50, P52, P53, P54, P58 and P59) and adopted the Planning Board findings concerning Mandatory Requirements P34, P55, S28, S33, S34, S35 and S36 to the Transit District Development Plan (TDDP) which allows the development of Subareas 2 and 3 to proceed as stipulated in those amendments.
-Therefore, the Urban Design staff has determined that the Detailed Site Plan will be in strict conformance with all Mandatory Development Requirements as amended by the District Council and the Prince George County Planning Board (PGCPB No. 00-195) when the conditions in the Recommendation section of this report are met.
+The District Council approved several Primary Amendments (P1, P44, P46, P48, P50, P52, P53, P54, P58 and P59) and adopted the Planning Board is findings concerning Mandatory Requirements P34, P55, S28, S33, S34, S35 and S36 to the Transit District Development Plan (TDDP), which allows the development of Subarea 2 and 3 to proceed as stipulated by those amendments.
+The Urban Design staff has determined that the Detailed Site Plan is in strict conformance with all Mandatory Development Requirements as amended by the District Council.